- Policy Context

 F. The development meets and identified need for the type of accommodation proposed.

-The document also provides guidance in relation to the use of planning conditions and/or legal planning agreements to mitigate perceived problems, such as noise or anti-social behaviour, etc. arising from student occupation.
+The document also provides guidance in relation to the use of planning conditions or legal planning agreements to mitigate perceived problems, such as noise or anti-social behaviour, etc. arising from student occupation.
 It builds on the criteria-based approach developed through the earlier work undertaken by the Council prior to becoming the planning authority for the City.

 Belfast City Centre Regeneration and Investment Strategy